threeal/nodejs-starter/README.md

 ### Testing the Library

 Test files in this template are named `*.test.ts` and typically correspond to the source files being tested.
-This template uses [Jest](https://jestjs.io/) as the testing framework.
-For more information on testing with Jest, refer to [this documentation](https://jestjs.io/docs/getting-started).
+This template uses [Vitest](https://vitest.dev/) as the testing framework.
+For more information on testing with Vitest, refer to [this documentation](https://vitest.dev/guide/).

 After creating your test files, run tests with: